content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/1-java-classes-objects-and-custom-class.md

 1.1 What is a Class in Java?

+1..1.1 Fileds in Java?

-1..1.1 What is a method in Java?
+1.1.2 What is a method in Java?

 1.2 What is an Object in Java?